 KELLY: Those words have never left me, and I began to accept that fact.
 I had HAE, I couldn't change that fact, but I didn't have to be ashamed of it.
 It was still an uphill journey through the years, trying to find the right treatment for me, and I was still having attacks 1 to 3 times a week.
 Sometimes they were so severe that I had to go to the hospital.
 I knew that I wanted to find a preventive treatment because my HAE was getting in the way of how I wanted to live, so I did some research, and I found out about TAKHZYRO.
 I actually brought it up with my doctor.

-KELLY: I was interested in TAKHZYRO because it was a once-every-2-weeks subcutaneous injection used to prevent HAE attacks in people 12 years of age and older.
+KELLY: I was interested in TAKHZYRO because it was a once-every-2-weeks subcutaneous injection used to prevent HAE attacks.
 Of course, before making the decision to start TAKHZYRO, my doctor and I discussed several potential risks such as serious side effects, including allergic reactions, as well as more common risks, including injection site reactions, upper respiratory infections, and headaches.
 My doctor was very specific with me about the symptoms of an allergic reaction and told me to call or get emergency help right away if I ever experienced any of the following: wheezing, difficulty breathing, chest tightness, fast heartbeat, faintness, rash, or hives.
 We also discussed how TAKHZYRO could help reduce the frequency and the severity of my attacks.
 Sometimes on my hikes, before I reached the top, there are rest areas or viewpoints.
 When I first started TAKHZYRO, my doctor told me it wouldn't instantly work.

 KELLY: There's this thing called "steady-state" that your doctor might talk to you about.
 What that means is that it takes time for TAKHZYRO to get to a constant level in the body.
 You have to have patience to wait for TAKHZYRO to reach that “steady-state”.
 About 10 weeks is around the time that my doctor said TAKHZYRO would take to build up fully in my body.
 Steady, state.
 Know that the rest areas or viewpoints are just stops along the way, and it's important to keep moving forward.
 Since starting TAKHZYRO, I've experienced less frequent attacks.
 I still experience attacks on treatment with TAKHZYRO, but the severity of my attacks decreased.
 I've also experienced several attack-free months since starting TAKHZYRO.
 Every patient's experience is different, so it's important to work with your doctor to see if TAKHZYRO would be a good option for you.
 I think about the first time I went hiking and where I am today.
 I have a whole new perspective now through my journey with HAE and TAKHZYRO.
 I am who I am because of the challenges I faced, and I am where I am because I kept my head up.